 Overnight in Mosul.

-7 nights of accommodation (twin shared) in hotels mentioned in FAQ
+10 nights of accommodation (twin shared)

 Private transportation and driver around Iraq